hackbinghamton/DataScienceWorkshop/DataEngineering/SQLBeginner.md

 ```

 ## Exercise
-In this project, you will be creating a library database to hold information about books, given data values.
-Once you have copied the below code into SQLFiddle, you can perform a few operations on this to see how you can retrieve data.
+Here is a library dataset that holds information about books.
+Here is the [SQLFiddle](http://sqlfiddle.com/#!18/11e678) with the dataset created, or you can copy the code below.
+Perform a few operations on this to see how you can use the SQL queries you've learned in this section to retrieve data.

 ```
 CREATE TABLE Books

-    ([author] varchar(20), [title] varchar(30), [pages] int, [genre] varchar(15));
+    ([author] varchar(100), [title] varchar(100), [pages] int, [genre] varchar(100));

 INSERT INTO Books
     ([author], [title], [pages], [genre])

 VALUES
-    ('Drew Harper', 'Epic Gamer Moves', 200, 'academic') ('AJ Stensland', 'How To Hack', 350, 'mystery') ('Junhson Jean-Baptiste', 'Cooking with Junhson', 999, 'necessary') ('Colin Fiutak', 'The Art of the KD Tree', 420, 'fiction') ('Theresa Gundel', 'Fearless Leadership', 87, 'must-read')
+    ('Drew Harper', 'Epic Gamer Moves', 200, 'academic'), ('AJ Stensland', 'How To Hack', 350, 'mystery'), ('Junhson Jean-Baptiste', 'Cooking with Junhson', 999, 'necessary'), ('Colin Fiutak', 'The Art of the KD Tree', 420, 'fiction'), ('Theresa Gundel', 'Fearless Leadership', 87, 'must-read'),
-    ('Maeve Farrell', 'Buff Kirby', 100, 'nonfiction')
+    ('Maeve Farrell', 'Buff Kirby', 100, 'nonfiction'),
     ('Allison Garrity', 'Learn Programming', 5, 'short story')

 ```